scottie-l/reading-notes/reading-notes-401/class-20.md

 # Notes - Day 20

-1. Name 5 Javascript UI Frameworks (other than React)?
+1. Name 5 JavaScript UI Frameworks (other than React)?
 Angular, jQuery, Node.js, Ember.js, & Polymer. <a href = "https://www.geeksforgeeks.org/top-10-most-popular-javascript-frameworks-for-web-development/">"Source"</a>

 2. What’s the difference between a framework and a library?
 A library is essentially a set of functions that you can call, these days usually organized into classes.
 Each call does some work and returns control to the client.
 A framework embodies some abstract design, with more behavior built in.
-In order to use it you need to insert your behavior into various places in the framework either by subclassing or by plugging in your own classes.
-The framework's code then calls your code at these points.<a href = "https://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library">"Source"</a>
+In order to use it you need to insert your behavior into various places in the framework either by sub-classing or by plugging in your own classes.
+The framework's code then calls your code at these points. <a href = "https://stackoverflow.com/questions/148747/what-is-the-difference-between-a-framework-and-a-library">"Source"</a>

 3. Document the following Vocabulary Terms: